trezor/trezor-firmware/docs/bootloader.md

 # TREZOR Core Bootloader

-TREZOR initialization in split into two stages.
+TREZOR initialization is split into two stages.
 See [Memory Layout](memory.md) for info about in which sectors each stage is stored.

 First stage (boardloader) is stored in write-protected area, which means it is non-upgradable.